 The Abbotsford Agrifair is a community fair that includes agricultural displays and amusement rides.

-In 2025 the Agrifair takes place from August 1st to 3rd, so from the Friday to the Sunday of the long weekend.
+In 2026 the Agrifair takes place from July 31st to August 2nd, so from the Friday to the Sunday of the long weekend.
 It happens at Exhibition Park in Abbotsford and includes rides, concerts and other family-friendly activities.

 The Agrifair is a popular event.
 In a typical year it features everything from Canadian wrestling to logger shows, farm animals to look at and live entertainment.
 There are also amusement rides, live concerts, food vendors and all kinds of fun activities.

-For further details, see our article about the Abbotsford Agrifair.
+See our article about the Abbotsford Agrifair for further details.

 Harmony Arts Festival